refractionPOINT/lce_doc/docs/events.md

 ### FILE_TYPE_ACCESSED
 Generated when a new process is observed interacting with certain file types (like .doc).
-These can be used as indicators of an unknown process exfiltrating files it should not.
+These can be used as indicators of an unknown process exfiltrating files it should not, or ransom-ware.

 Platforms: Windows, MacOS